A Systematic Review on Foundation Models for Electrocardiogram Analysis: Initial Strides and Expansive Horizons: ECG-FM building pipeline

-\textbf{Linear probe} is the simplest and most commonly used strategy for adapting ECG-FMs to downstream tasks.
-This approach involves training a linear classifier, such as logistic regression (LR), support vector machine (SVM), or random forest (RF), based on the feature representations learned by the pre-trained FM.
+Linear probe is one of the most commonly used strategies for adapting ECG-FMs to downstream tasks.
+This approach involves training a simple linear classifier, such as logistic regression (LR) or a fully-connected layer (FC), based on the feature representations learned by the pre-trained FM.
 During the adaptation process, only the weights of the linear classifier are updated through back-propagation, while the remaining FM parameters are kept frozen.
 The performance of this linear classifier can provide valuable insights into the usefulness of the learned representations for the task at hand.
 Consequently, it facilitates an assessment of the informational content within the model's learned representations for a specific task or class, without the need for further fine-tuning of the model itself.